kraigb/vs-product-guide/src/pages/Cross-Platform Server/aspnet.md

 <properties
     pageTitle="ASP.NET and Entity Framework"
-    description="Both ASP.NET 5 and Entity Framework 7 have been designed to be ready for cloud deployments by reducing its memory footprint and increasing its throughput.
-Both are also open source and cross platform and are able to run on the traditional .NET Framework 4.6 and the new cloud-optimized .NET Core 5." slug="servernetfx"
+    description="ASP.NET 5 and Entity Framework 7 have been optimized for cloud deployments by reducing their memory footprint and increasing their throughput.
+They are open source and cross platform and are able to run on the traditional .NET Framework 4.6 as well as the new cloud-optimized .NET Core 5." slug="servernetfx"
     order="200"
     keywords="visual studio, vs2015, vs, visualstudio, cross-platform, server, linux, windows" />

-The latest version of the .NET Framework includes the next-generation JIT compiler, CLR performance improvements, DateTime to Unix time support, garbage collector updates, cryptography updates, and compatibility switches.
-Details can be found on the [.NET Framework 4.6](../../windows/windowsnetfx) topic and also [.NET Core](netcore).

 ## ASP.NET 5